schriskii/schriskii.github.io/project3.md

 ## How to compile and run the program

-Compile the program using your C++ compiler of choice.
+WIth g++ installed, open the project folder in terminal and type `make`.
 Run the executable and provide an html document file as the argument.

 ## UI Design